This post is an excerpt from The Complete Content Guide to Fuel Your Recruitment Marketing Technology. Download the guide.

 Don’t settle for bullet points here.
 How do your perks and benefits add value to team members’ lives?

-If you offer any perks that are out-of-the-box, sharing stories that bring it to life is a sure-fire way to wow candidates:
+If you offer any perks that are out-of-the-box, sharing stories that bring it to life is a sure-fire way to get candidate attention and consideration:

 Competitive health care benefits and maternity leave could speak for themselves…but don’t miss the chance to give additional cultural insight.
 How does the company respond when a team member has a medical emergency?
 When a mother goes out on maternity leave, is she still actively considered for promotions and professional development opportunities?